Route audit log events to Workflows

 An Eventarc trigger declares your interest in a certain event or set of events.
 You can configure event routing by specifying filters for the trigger, including the event source, and the target workflow.

-These instructions show you how a new execution of your workflow is triggered when an audit log is created that matches the trigger's filter criteria.
+These instructions show you how to configure event routing so that an execution of your workflow is triggered when an audit log is created that matches the trigger's filter criteria.
 This type of event applies to all event providers.
 For a list of the audit log events supported by Eventarc, including serviceName and methodName values, see Event types supported by Eventarc.

 For more information about capturing events that are triggered when an audit log is created that matches the trigger's filter criteria, see Determine event filters for Cloud Audit Logs.